Programs & Courses

 EDU 304 - Special Education (3.0 credits)

-Suggestions for early detection, referral, and initial modification of programs and materials are presented.
+This course acquaints the teacher candidate with a wide range of children with special needs within a typical classroom setting in a Reformed Christian school.
+Suggestions for early detection, referral, modifications and accommodations of programs and resources are presented.
 In addition, specific teaching approaches (e.g., differentiated instruction) and the role of the teacher in implementing IEPs will be introduced.
+Topics such as anxiety and depression will receive special emphasis.
+Teacher candidates will be expected to tailor their readings and assignments to reflect their P/J or J/I area of concentration.

 EDU 305 - Learning Theories and Assessment (3.0 credits)